|

 a useful practice in the time when there were not good

-the natural oils throughout the length of the hair serving
+distribute the natural oils throughout the length of

-permanent waved, this is not recommended because excessive
+or permanent waved, this is not recommended because

-brushing can break the hair or wear away the cuticle layer
+excessive brushing can break the hair or wear away the

 in its day.